 Do you fall in love easily?
 When you first start dating someone do you go “all in” and decide this is the person for you?
 Regardless of any actual compatibility between you, do you feel grateful he or she is showing interest in you?
-If you feel like you’re falling in love by the end of the first week or weekend together you need to slow down your thinking and get a hold of reality, before you break your own heart.
+If you feel like you’re falling in love by the end of the first week or weekend together you need to slow down your thinking and get a hold of reality.
+Falling in love too fast will usually break your own heart.

 Your imagination is not your friend in relationships.
 You’re not supposed to start fantasizing about the wedding as soon as you meet a great catch, but if you’ve been alone for a while it’s really hard to resist.
 However, you’re sabotaging your chances of making that fantasy your reality.
 You have to keep your thoughts on your current reality.
 Focus on what is immediately in front of you and take it at face value.

 Even if your partner is saying, “I love you,” within the first few weeks of meeting you keep your head on straight.
 Don’t allow him or her to rush you.
-All sorts of issues cause people to rush into relationships quickly.
+All sorts of issues, including commitment issues, cause people to rush into relationships quickly.
 You can avoid getting hurt if you take your time and get to know each other before expressing feelings of love.

 If you need more help recognizing what you’re doing wrong or finding who could be right for you I offer personal coaching.
 You’ll also find more help in my book: Giving Up Junk-Food Relationships: Recipes for Healthy Choices